 “Looking Both Ways Before Crossing”

 Whether driving or walking, Americans are taught to ‘look both ways’ before crossing the road or making a turn.
-Assure that you do this to keep yourself safe.
-This video on right of way and making left turns sums up this point nicely.

 In India, people seem to park their car in any open place, and double and triple park in some cases without penalty (that I have seen, maybe there is in places I haven’t seen).
 Parking on many roads would be done on the side of the road or on the shoulder.
 On major highways and toll-roads parking on the side of the road is generally prohibited.
 Parking on bridges is also illegal in many areas.
 Double or triple parking seen in cities is done by delivery people, but if normal drivers do it, they are ticketed and it can weigh against their car insurance and points on their driver license.
 Also assure where you park in cities is allowable and look for any tolls that need to be paid.
 Some cities stagger parking- parking on one side of the road is allowed one day, and on the other side of the road the other day.
 Carry dimes and quarters for parking meters and parking fee booths.
 Some sophisticated meters may allow credit cards.
 Not all parking garages will allow payments in credit card.
 Take note that many cities have ‘traffic police’- cops specifically assigned to check parking meters and ticket those who do not comply to the parking rules and fees.